 French bulldogs aren’t born with their ears standing up.
 In fact, over the first few weeks and months of their lives, their ears can almost have a life of their own!
 Don’t worry if you don’t see really pointy ears in your puppy straight from the off.
 Here’s when you can expect your French bulldog’s ears to stand up and why French Bulldog ears being down can be temporary.

-In the majority of cases, French bulldog ears will stand up straight between 5 and 15 weeks of them being born, and sometimes not both at the same time.
-Once the puppy has finished teething, their once floppy ears should both be fully erect.
+When do French Bulldogs’ ears stand up?
+In the majority of cases, French bulldog ears will stand up, perk up, and stay up straight between 5 and 15 weeks of them being born, and sometimes not both at the same time.
+Once the puppy has finished teething, their once down ears should both be fully erect.
 However, in some cases, ears won’t stand up until as late as 8 months.

 My French Bulldog ears never went up!

-Before you continue reading, there are some examples where a Frenchie’s ears stay floppy and never went up.
+Before you continue reading, there are some examples where a Frenchie’s ears stay down and never went up.
 As I’ve already mentioned, it’s not a problem and in fact, it gives your Frenchie lots of character.
-It doesn’t mean they aren’t healthy or normal… it’s just the way they are so love them for their floppy ears that never went up.
+It doesn’t mean they aren’t healthy or normal… it’s just the way they are, so love them for their ears that never went up.

-But, if you want to find out more about your French Bulldog’s floppy ears, and at what age their ears should go up in the majority of cases, please read on.
+But, if you want to find out more about your French Bulldog’s down ears, and at what age their ears should go up in the majority of cases, please read on.